alfonsosemeraro/alfonsosemeraro/README.md

 A few projects of mine: <br>
-🏦 I worked on a big dataset made of [two years of wire transfers](https://appliednetsci.springeropen.com/articles/10.1007/s41109-020-00314-x) between people and businesses <br>
+🏦 I worked on a big dataset made of [two years of wire transfers](https://appliednetsci.springeropen.com/articles/10.1007/s41109-020-00314-x) between people and companies <br>
 💻 I always monitor social networks, trying to understand [how disinformation propagates](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-022-00342-w) <br>
 🔬 I built a domain-specific, fully-automated [search engine](http://fakenewsresearch.net/) for assisting the academic [research on disinformation](https://arxiv.org/abs/2109.07909)  <br>
 😍 I developed a tool for [detecting human emotions](https://github.com/alfonsosemeraro/emolib) in texts and then another one for [visualizing emotions](https://github.com/alfonsosemeraro/pyplutchik) <br>
-💥 Sometimes I work on how to exploit the mathematical properties of [signed graphs](https://github.com/alfonsosemeraro/draw_signed_networkx), to make clear who is on which side of a conflict <br>
+💥 Sometimes I work on [signed graphs](https://github.com/alfonsosemeraro/draw_signed_networkx), to make clear who is on which side of a conflict <br>

 And many others: I'm always crunching numbers!